brophdawg11/vuemix/README.md

 # vuemix

-A simple POC of a remix-like framework for Vue 3
+A simple POC of a [Remix](https://remix.run)-like framework for Vue 3

 ## Usage